Social Security Spousal Benefits After Divorce

 To effectively plan for and calculate spousal benefits, you’ll need to consider the following:

 • Benefit Amount – You can receive up to 50% of your ex-spouse’s full retirement age (FRA) benefit.
-This percentage is calculated based on what your ex-spouse would receive at their FRA, not necessarily the amount they receive if they delay or take early retirement.
+This calculation bases the percentage on the amount your ex-spouse would receive at their full retirement age (FRA), not on the amount they might receive if they choose to delay or take early retirement.

-• Impact of Timing – If you claim spousal benefits before your own FRA, your benefit amount will be permanently reduced.
-The reduction is calculated based on the number of months before your FRA that you start receiving benefits.
+• Impact of Timing – If you claim spousal benefits before reaching your Full Retirement Age (FRA), your benefit amount will undergo a permanent reduction.
+This reduction depends on how many months before your FRA you begin to receive benefits.

-• Coordination with Own Benefits – If you are eligible for your own Social Security and spousal benefits, you will receive the higher of the two amounts, not both simultaneously.
+• Coordination with Own Benefits – If you are eligible for your own Social Security and spousal benefits, you will receive the higher amount, not both simultaneously.

-• Multiple Ex-Spouses – If you have been married more than once to different individuals for at least 10 years each, you may choose which ex-spouse’s record to claim benefits on, depending on which provides a higher benefit.
-You cannot claim benefits on both records simultaneously, however.
+• Multiple Ex-Spouses – If you have married different individuals for at least 10 years each, you can choose to claim benefits based on the record of the ex-spouse that offers the benefit higher.
+However, you cannot claim benefits on both records simultaneously.

 Can I Get Spousal Support after Divorce?